toadkarter/The-White-Chamber/README.md

 ## **Video Demo**

-A video demo will be added to this GitHub repository once it is made public.
+A demo showcasing the gameplay can be seen [at this link](https://www.youtube.com/watch?v=nsmZH-oyGr8).

 ## **Future Work**